circonus/docs/content/circonus/on-premises/datacenter-failover.md

 1. Ensure that you have restored the latest [backup of the primary CA](/circonus/on-premises/roles-services/ca/) on the backup datacenter's CA host.
-1. Change the following values in `site.json` for the backup datacenter, and distribute the updated file to all backup datacenter hosts.
+1. In the backup datacenter's `site.json`, change the following values and distribute the updated file to all backup datacenter hosts.
    * [active_datacenter](/circonus/on-premises/installation/installation/#top-level-attributes)
      changes from `false` to `true`.